Back to Home Page

 In 2008, he arranges a song for singer David Linx and the Brussels Jazz Orchestra for a CD commissioned by the Belgian Olympic Committee under the title "JazzOlympics".

-The success of his first collaboration with the Metropole Orchestra in 2007 led in 2008 to 5 more arrangements for this ensemble on Ivan Paduart's music, this time with soloists Fay Claassen (vocals/NL) and Bob Malach (tenor sax/USA), with Jim McNeely as a conductor.
+The success of his first collaboration with the Metropole Orchestra in 2007 led in 2008 to 6 more arrangements for this ensemble on Ivan Paduart's music, this time with soloists Fay Claassen (vocals/NL) and Bob Malach (tenor sax/USA), with Jim McNeely as a conductor.
 All 6 arrangements were played in a unique and acclaimed concert in Brussels and recorded for Belgian radio (VRT) and Dutch radio (NPS) and television (VRT).
-On Youtube, listen to Waterfalls, Another lifetime and Life as it is.

 For 2010, he writes all the arrangements for a project featuring the quartet of saxophonist Fabrice Alleman and the chamber orchestra "La Chapelle Musicale de Tournai".